-CAUTION: When exiting ACTIVE-HALT mode following an interrupt, OIE bit of MCCSR register must not be cleared before $t{DELAY}$ after the interrupt occurs ( $t{DELAY} = 256$ or 4096 $t{CPU}$ delay depending on option byte).
-Otherwise, the ST7 enters HALT mode for the remaining tDFI AY period.
+CAUTION: When exiting ACTIVE-HALT mode following an MCC/RTC interrupt, OIE bit of MCCSR register must not be cleared before t{DELAY} after the interrupt occurs (t{DELAY} = 256 or 4096 t{CPU} delay depending on option byte).
+Otherwise, the ST7 enters HALT mode for the remaining t{DELAY} period

-Figure 21.
+Figure 27.
 ACTIVE-HALT Timing Overview

-Figure 22.
+Figure 28.
 ACTIVE-HALT Mode Flow-chart

 - 1. This delay occurs only if the MCU exits ACTIVE-HALT mode by means of a RESET. - 2.
 Peripheral clocked with an external clock source can still be active. - 3.
-Only the MCC/RTC interrupt and some specific interrupts can exit the MCU from ACTIVE-HALT mode (such as external interrupt).
-Refer to Table 8, "Interrupt Mapping," on page 30 for more details. - 4.
 Before servicing an interrupt, the CC register is pushed on the stack.
-The I[1:0] bits of the CC register are set to the current software priority level of the interrupt routine and restored when the CC register is popped.
+The I[1:0] bits of the CC register are set to the current software priority level of the interrupt routine and restored when the CC register is popped. - 4.
+Only the MCC/RTC interrupt can exit the MCU from ACTIVE-HALT mode.